Corner Smoothing on the Web

 4. CSS Values and Units Module Level 4 — shape(), W3C.
 The CSS function that enables trig-based squircle clip paths natively.

-6. shape() is still great for static shapes or shapes that only change when custom properties change.
-The problem is specifically: many elements × dimension-changing animations × heavy trig expressions.
+5. shape() is still great for static shapes or shapes that only change when explicit custom properties change.
+The problem is specifically: many elements × dimension-changing animations × trig-heavy expressions.
 That combination makes the CSS engine the bottleneck.